TieSinger/Draw-Map-with-ArcGis-from-CMAQ-Calibration/README.md

 3. IDW - Interpolation for Tiff Files

-4. Extract Raster -> Points and Mask with CaMauProject
+4. Extract Raster -> Points and Mask with Ca Mau Map

+5. Drawing Map and export to Tif Files

-5. Changing Tiff Color from Black White to suitable colors.
+6. Changing Tiff Color from Black White to suitable colors.